Joe Bunney: Grimsby Town

 On 1 February 2021, Bunney joined League Two side Grimsby Town on a contract until the end of the 2020–21 season.
 Bunney had already played for Matlock and Hartlepool in the 2020–2021 season, usually meaning he wouldn't be able to sign for a third team as players can only play for two teams in one season – however FIFA changed the rules for that season to allow players to play for three teams, to alleviate the effects of the coronavirus pandemic on football.

 On 18 March 2021, it was announced by manager Paul Hurst that Bunney had played his final game for the club after he was taken to hospital hours after a game against Carlisle United, and would effectively be leaving the club because of an unreported medical condition.

-Back to Non League
+Return to Non-League

 On 25 August 2021, Bunney signed a contract for National League side Altrincham.

 On 8 October 2021, it was announced Bunney had signed for Warrington Rylands.

 On 2 June 2022, Bunney joined Scunthorpe United on trial and played in a 3–2 pre-season defeat against Middlesbrough.

 Bunney signed with Macclesfield ahead of the 2022–23 season.
 In December 2022, Bunney joined Ashton United on a three month loan.
-In February 2023, he signed for Marine on loan until 1st April.
+In February 2023, he signed for Marine on loan until 1 April.
+His loan spell was later extended until the end of the season, and he scored the winning penalty in the Liverpool Senior Cup final against Runcorn Linnets.

+On 2 July 2023, Bunney signed for Stalybridge Celtic.
+In November 2023, he joined Workington on a one-month loan deal.

+Bunney played for Nantwich Town in 2025.